A complete guide to becoming a WFM supervisor

 Strong analytical skills

-With operational challenges present all year round compounded with the strategic responsibility of predicting trends, a WFM supervisor needs to have a robust analytical foundation.
+With operational challenges present all year round, compounded with the strategic responsibility of predicting trends, a WFM supervisor must have a robust analytical foundation.

 A WFM supervisor must provide innovative solutions and approaches that enable businesses to function effectively and scale amidst the myriad of internal and external challenges.